alain-treesong/amiga_coding_in_amos/snippet-006_horizontalScrollText/README.md

 > IJ[GHIJ]GH etc...

-So this an infinite horizontal scroll in Amos.
+So this is an infinite horizontal scroll implementation in Amos.
 As only the display pointer is used with screen offset and only a small piece of text is copied at each iteration, the scroll is smooth.
-In fact we have to add small strips on the right and on the left of the visible window in order not to see the icons displayed during the completion of the scenery and we have to manage the display by icon according to the speed and the direction of the scroll but the principle is the one described.
+In fact we have to add small strips on the right and on the left of the visible window in order not to see the icons/letters displayed during the completion of the scenery and we have to manage the display by icon according to the speed and the direction of the scroll but the principle is the one described.

 ![Font](readImg/scrollText.png)